Alexander KadyrovAlex Kadyrov

 • Documentation covers every non-obvious decision

-• The architecture carries no hidden dependencies on my knowledge or access
+• Handoff includes training for whoever operates the system, and the architecture carries no hidden dependencies on my knowledge or access

 RealEstateCRM has run since 2021 without a single support call.
 Automator the same.
 Those aren't just performance metrics for the products — they're the performance metric for the engagements.
 If those systems needed me, the engagements would have failed on the most important criterion, regardless of how well the software worked.